-As you can see this covers what I write about here.
+As you can probably see this covers what I write about here.

 The wording that I used came from some research online.
 I just tried to do a search for that specific wording, to find the website I used last year, however, it brought up Britney Spears’ trademark!
 Very random.

 Update – Another UK Money Blogger has been told to update to the following:

 ‘Commentary and information in the fields of personal finance, debt advice, insolvency advice, credit ratings, budgeting and frugality all provided by on-line journals (blog).